gkaissis/PriMIA/docs/Dataset_Description.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-The following modifications were made to create a dataset with a (great) majority of frontal chest X-Rays of children and adolescents:
+The following modifications were made to create a dataset of frontal chest X-Rays of children and adolescents:

 - All adult images (based on ossification status and/or degenerative changes to the spine) were removed.
 Example: ![](images/removed_images/1-s2.0-S0929664620300449-gr2_lrg-a.jpg)